sventropy/prisma2-boilerplate/README.md

 - A single ECS cluster
 - A single ECS service and task definition of launch type FARGATE
 - A code pipeline, building a Docker image based on `./Dockerfile` and deploying it to ECS Fargate
+- A single ECR repository to contain the built image

+To deploy, copy the `./infrastructure/cloudformation/ecs-fargate-params.json.example` to `./infrastructure/cloudformation/ecs-fargate-params.json`, fill in the required values, and run `make create-fargate`.

+⚠️ First deployments will probably fail, due to race-conditions betweens the pipeline, the service and the availability of a built Docker image in the ECR repository.
+Try commenting service and deploy stage of the pipeline during creation, wait for the first build to complete, uncomment again und run `make update-fargate`, to work around this issue.